cds-consensys/block-explorer/README.md

  - My lack of knowledge of current best practices and work flow in this space.
    This as an opportunity to investigate the developer flow as well as developing the simple blockchain explorer.

- - Unknown network compatibility issues.
-Are blocks and transactions structured and encoded identically?
-Something to keep in mind

 # Demo